Victoria Lancelotta

 Victoria Lancelotta is an editor for the Georgetown Review.
-Lancelotta has written two books.
+Lancelotta has written three works of fiction.
 Her fiction has also appeared in Glimmer Train, The Threepenny Review, the Mississippi Review Web, and other magazines.
 She has been a resident of the MacDowell Colony and the Djerassi Resident Artists' Program and was a visiting scholar at the 1997 Bread Loaf Writers' Conference.

 She received her Master of Fine Arts from the University of Florida in 1994, and she won the Heinfield Transatlantic Award.